gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet expected the bot to tie them up or zap them with a freeze ray, but it didn't need to: there was nowhere for them to run.
-It led the way through the buried corridors.
+It led the way through the buried corridors, turning left and right at intersections until Violet wondered if they were actually just going in circles.

 Z40 followed with Captain Leung hanging loose-limbed in its manipulators.
 Violet and Sindy stayed a few paces behind it while Z51 brought up the rear.